vmware-labs/attack-surface-framework/README.md

 ###### Jira Integration

-ASF support Jira integration and ticketing to enable Jira set the following values in .env.prod:
+To enable Jira integration and ticketing, ASF supports setting the following values in the .env.prod file:

 ```
 JIRA_ENABLED=True